 When you check in, you'll have to hold back the urge to yell "Party at the disco!"
 This is because you'll spot eight long, glittering chandeliers alongside the escalator as you descend into the lobby.
 Combined with a giant crystal-laden ball that hangs overhead and the color-changing LED lights behind the front desk, the whole scene feels like something out of the movie "Saturday Night Fever."

 There's nothing like hanging 10 and doing kickflips in a wave machine.
-The Strip's first ever FlowRider Wave-in-a-Box Double opened this season at Planet Hollywood...and we love it.
+The Strip's first ever FlowRider Wave-in-a-Box Double opened at Planet Hollywood...and we love it.

 Just as Planet Hollywood restaurants are known for having Hollywood memorabilia, you'll find every room in this hotel (all 2,567 of them) has it too.
 Standard rooms feature small items framed or set within tabletops while many of the suites come with costumes in large lit display cases (which may give you a fright in the middle of the night).
 Although more than one room may share the same theme, no two rooms will ever have the same objects.
 Our favorites: the "Star Wars" rooms, of course.